I'm having trouble finding good employees.

 - Become a better leader by learning how to cope with stress

-Spoiler alert: Finding good employees means you always need a mix of identity types, not only people who think just like you, when you’re building a business team.
-Think of it this way: Each identity type is a gift with its own incredible strengths.
+Spoiler alert: Creating effective business teams means you always need a mix of business identity types, not only people who think just like you.
+Think of it this way: Each identity type brings with it its own perspective and set of incredible strengths.
 After reading this article, you’ll be able to figure out your own business identity and also learn more about how you enable employees with different business identities to achieve success while working collaboratively, no matter your field or project type.

 Business identity #1: Artist

 An Artist is a skilled producer or creator.
 Maybe it’s someone who loves creating products or services, or someone who brings a creative approach to practicing a skill like negotiation or sales.
 Artists can be everything from fashion designers to basketball stars, painters to software developers.
 They take ideas and turn them into reality.
 Artists do what they do because they’re deeply passionate about it.

 The baseline?
 They create.
 Even if they weren’t paid, they’d still find a way to flex their creative muscles.
 They aren’t driven by money, power or status, but by the act of bringing something new into the world.

 An Artist’s mantra: “I love to create and add value.”